chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Discuss design changes or big development efforts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before performing major work on the language, please open an issue on the git
+Before embarking on a big project, please open an issue on the git repository
-repository and/or send an email to chapel-developers_ with a prefix of
+and/or send an email to chapel-developers_ with a prefix of ``[Design]`` in the
-``[Design]`` in the subject header for discussion with the community and to
+subject header for discussion with the community and to ensure that you are
-ensure that you are aware of any parallel efforts in that area.
+aware of any parallel efforts in that area.
+If the change will impact the user
+experience, it would be appropriate to additionally send this email to
+chapel-users_.

 .. _Set up a branch for development: